March

 February 12, 13 and 14th, 2004 and at the Center for Public Policy

-of Québec took place in Puerto Rico.
-Participants from
+Québec took place in Puerto Rico.
+Participants from Québec

-Québec and Montreal spoke in French; colleagues from Boston,
+and Montreal spoke in French; colleagues from Boston, Chicago and

-Chicago and San Francisco spoke in English; and locals from Puerto
+San Francisco spoke in English; and locals from Puerto Rico, Argentina,

-Rico, Argentina, Chile, Dominican Republic and Ecuador spoke in
+Chile, Dominican Republic and Ecuador spoke in Spanish.
+This great

 The